Malaysia

 Employment Insurance System (EIS)

 The EIS provides certain benefits and a re-employment placement programme for insured persons in the event of loss of employment to promote active labour market policies.
-The EIS covers only Malaysian citizens and permanent residents.
+The EIS covers only Malaysian citizens, permanent residents, and temporary residents.

-Both the employer and employee make monthly contributions of 0.2% of employee's wage, restricted to a maximum of MYR 9.90.
+Both the employer and employee make monthly contributions of 0.2% of employee's wage, restricted to a maximum of MYR 11.90, respectively.

 Real property gains tax (RPGT)

-RPGT is charged upon gains from disposals of real property.
+RPGT is charged upon gains from disposals of real property or shares in a real property company.
 See the Other taxes section in the Corporate tax summary.
 RPGT is imposed on individuals as follows:

 Disposal Citizens and permanent residents Non-citizens/non-permanent residents